syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Hyperlink-Cells.md

 # Adding hyperlink to cells

 To enable the hyperlink in pivot grid cells, the [CellType](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridStyleInfo~CellType.html) property of required cells should be set as `HyperlinkCell`.
-If you want to diable the hyperlink, then the cell type should be set as `TextBox`.
+If you want to disable the hyperlink, then the cell type should be set as `TextBox`.

 Please refer to the below code sample to enable hyperlink for value cells and summary cells.